 The idea of avoiding death through some kind of belief in the afterlife is one of the most powerful driving forces behind religious belief1.
+For many people, (1) the personal desire to survive death and (2) the personal desire for social justice both conspire to make belief in the afterlife feel right.
 Some historians say that belief in an afterlife is one of the universal traits of primitive Human culture that led to the founding of our religions2, and it continues to fuel the appeal of faith even today, in the 21st century.
 Actual beliefs have differed from culture to culture, based mostly on geographic location.
-Historically, many cultures believed that all dead folk (good and bad) go to a single underworld, but Christianity and Islam developed their ideas of heaven and hell into a very black-and-white moralistic affair, based on literalist misunderstandings of original Hebrew and Greek words.
-Most spiritual experiences throughout the rest of the world rest on the idea of continual reincarnation.
-In many countries where scientific knowledge is high, belief in the afterlife has heavily declined.
-In 2013, only 33% of the British public said that they believe in an afterlife3.
+Historically many cultures believed that all dead folk (good and bad) go to a single underworld, but Christianity and Islam developed their ideas of heaven and hell into a very black-and-white moralistic affair.
+Now, many people say their fear of hell is one of the reasons they follow their religion3.
+Most spiritual experiences throughout the rest of the world rest on the idea of continual reincarnation rather than on heaven.
+The concept of an ultimate scheme which redresses the moral imbalances of the world is common to religion both in the West and in the East.
+God, or Karma, works to make sure that good people are rewarded, and bad people taught a lesson.
+It teaches us that we have a powerful social instinct towards justice, and when we don't find it in this life, it is very soothing for us to believe that it is found in the next4.
+There is no actual evidence for any kind of afterlife5 and in many countries where scientific knowledge is high, belief in the afterlife has heavily declined.
+In 2013, only 33% of the British public said that they believe in an afterlife6.

 “We divert our attention from disease and death as much as we can; and the slaughter-houses and indecencies without end on which our life is founded are huddled out of sight and never mentioned, so that the world we recognize officially in literature and in society is a poetic fiction far handsomer and cleaner and better than the world that really is.”